tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

           return; // Complete if the is no task and the queue is empty }

-        const task = queue.shift();
+        // Pull out the next task in the queue const task = queue.shift();

         if (task) {